lionmage/tungsten-types/README.md

 into a [separate project](https://github.com/lionmage/tungsten-groovy).
 Methods to support Groovy operator overloading will remain.

+As of version 0.9, the library is built against Java 17.
+This allows for cleaning up some visually complex code and allows for using JUnit 6.
+More and more packages now have a baseline of Java 17, and I really wanted to use some of the new language features, so it just made sense to upgrade.

 As of version 0.5, I am publishing packages to GitHub.
 This library may be included in Maven dependencies with the following snippet: